iceland

 My teaching philosophy centers on challenging students to expand their horizons by encouraging critical thinking through an array of teaching strategies and methods.
 I work to deepen their understanding of sociological concepts so that they are better able to describe the world around them and articulate their own experiences within their social, economic, and environmental milieu.
 Doing so creates a critical ability to problem solve that serves them throughout their academic and professional careers.
 To create critical awareness and introduce my students to major concepts, debates in the field, and innovative research methods, I use a mix of class activities, discussion forums, and writing assignments.
 My goal in teaching is to expose my students to new ideas and new ways of thinking that challenges them to explain the reasoning behind their beliefs and values and to critically assess their own preconceived notions.
 Furthermore, teaching these classes reinforces and informs my research, while generating opportunities to work with students to develop their academic interests and professional capabilities.

-Statement on the Importance of Diversity to Teaching
+Statement on the Importance of Diversity and Inclusion to Teaching

 Current Courses